If you’ve just been in an Uber accident, take these immediate steps:

 Uber’s spokespeople claim that all their drivers are required to submit a background check to become a driver, and if they show any patterns of unsafe driving behavior like being involved in crashes and car accidents, they won’t be able to drive for the company any longer.

 However, this doesn’t change the fact that Uber accidents are a reality and can happen.
-If you use Uber — or other ride-share program — it’s important to know what you should do as an Uber car accident passenger, and this includes how to receive compensation for any losses or injuries sustained.
+If you use Uber — or other ride-share program — it’s important to know what you should do as an Uber car accident passenger.
+This includes how to hire an expert Las Vegas car accident lawyer who can help you receive compensation for any losses or injuries sustained.

 As a ride-share customer, you have to install an app on your phone to use the Uber service.
 When you need to get a ride somewhere, you can request Uber transportation through this app.
 You’re then connected to a nearby Uber driver.
 Although Uber signs up the driver and manages the app, the driver is not considered an agent or employee of the company.
 And this is where Uber crashes become an underlying legal issue.

-Therefore, if you use this ride-sharing program, you should know what to do if your driver gets into an accident and you sustain an Uber accident injury.
+Therefore, if you use this ride-sharing program, you should know what to do if your driver gets into an accident and you sustain a personal injury from your Uber accident.
 You should have the steps of what to do in the back of your mind and at your fingertips before stepping into an Uber.

 But first, let’s look at some of the common causes of Uber crashes.